penguinmails/client/components/analytics/components/RealTimeCampaignDashboard.MIGRATION.md

+---
+title: "or"
+description: "Documentation for or - RealTimeCampaignDashboard.MIGRATION"
+last_modified_date: "2025-11-19"
+level: 2
+persona: "Documentation Users"
+---

 Purpose

 This document describes the expected outcome for the consumer-side migration of `RealTimeCampaignDashboard.tsx`, and how to rebuild / verify the project after changes.